 Organizations receiving support from the PNC Foundation must have a current Internal Revenue Service tax-exempt designation and be eligible to receive charitable contributions.
 In addition, the proposed activity must occur in a community where PNC has a significant presence.

-NEW ONLINE APPLICATION PROCESS
+ONLINE APPLICATION PROCESS